 - Known For: College party scene, bustling job market

 There’s always something exciting going on in Madison!
-The presence of University of Wisconsin-Madison helps balance collegiate spirit and young professional energy in this mid-sized city.
-As the birthplace of The Onion, students looking to pursue their passion for journalism and satire at the UW-Madison are in luck!
-Economics, psychology, and political science are also popular majors.
+The presence of University of Wisconsin-Madison brings a collegiate spirit and young professional energy to this mid-sized city.
+Economics, psychology, computer science and political science are among some of the university’s popular programs.
+And, fortunately for students looking to pursue their passion for journalism or satire, UW-Madison is birthplace of The Onion, giving you a great foundation to build off.
 Between countless local bars and spirited game day tailgates, it’s easy to see why UW-Madison is recognized as a top party school in America!
-The fun-loving student body paired with a hot job market and overwhelming outdoor beauty make Madison one of the best college towns in the U.S.

 What to Do in Madison

-No matter where you choose to attend college, Extra Space Storage has convenient locations across the U.S. Find a storage unit near you today!
+No matter where you choose to attend college, Extra Space Storage has convenient locations across the U.S. to help you make your move.
+Find a storage unit near you today!